RasmussenLab/vamb/workflow_PlasMAAG/README.md

 - [x] Remove seed from vamb asymmetric
 - [x] Write section on output files
 - [ ] Lock in package versions for conda such that we do not need to solve the environments each time, and for reproducibility
+- [ ] Add fasta files of the contigs to the output directory
+- [ ] Test that cluster submit works
+      - plasmid_bins/ *.fna
+      - nonplasmid_bins/ *.fna
+- [ ] why is this created
+      ─ vae_clusters_unsplit.tsv # TODO why is this generated ?  - remove it ?